At the heart of all patient-centered care in 2021 should be a supportive team backing the patient in multiple facets. Here’s how to implement it.

 By doing so, diabetic care can happen on a continuum.

 Barriers that impede effective self-management can include social determinants of health (SDOH).
-See some of our other articles giving step on what actions to take, beyond recognition, to best integrate a patient’s surroundings and identity into their care plan:
+See at the end of our blog some of our other articles giving step on what actions to take, beyond recognition, to best integrate a patient’s surroundings and identity into their care plan.

 The Why and How of Team-Based Care